Dr. Yvette Stupart is a clinical counselor and educator. She gives insights on how to experience emotional health and relational well-being.

 Building a relationship that is honest and dependable is important to every successful marriage.
 Consistency is an important ingredient in building trust in a relationship.
 It is easy to trust your spouse if you know what to expect from him or her in certain situations, and if your spouse will do what he or she says.

-Trust issues are likely to block intimacy and growth in marital relationships and could stem from various factors including spouses who:
+Trust issues are likely to block intimacy and growth in marital relationships and could stem from various factors.